pb82/MissMatch/README.md

   ###You can specify a literal list.
 The pattern will match if one of the literal matches.

-  - n(1,2,3) matches if one of the number 1, 2 or 3 occurs.
+  - n(1,2,3) matches if one of the numbers 1, 2 or 3 occurs.

   - s("a", "b") matches if a string "a" or a string "b" occurs.

+  - n(1,2,3)@x matches if one of the numbers 1, 2 or 3 occurs and binds the actual value to the variable 'x'.

   ###Even lists of boolean literals are possible: